Cemal Nalga

 Cemal Nalga (born 16 September 1987) is a Turkish professional basketball player for Balıkesir Büyükşehir Belediyespor of the Turkish Basketball First League(TBL).
 He plays the center position.

 Jersey scandal

 Nalga is also known for a major scandal in Turkish Professional Basketball.
 At the beginning of the 2009–2010 season, Cemal Nalga (who is also a basketball player on Galatasaray Café Crown) got a five match suspension during 23 September 2009 match against Cibona Zagreb.
 But, he later played in a friendly match against EnBW Ludwigsburg and Deutsche Bank Skyliners and wore the uniform of his good friend Tufan's number 7.
-He also been with Tufan Ersöz name in matches list.
+He has also been with Tufan Ersöz name in matches list.
 Nalga later received a two-year suspension in Turkey.
 Tufan also received a four-month suspension for his actions.

-For the 2014–15 season he signed with Pınar Karşıyaka.
+For the 2014–15 season, he signed with Pınar Karşıyaka.

-On September 3, 2019, he has signed with Petkim Spor of the TBL.
+On 3 September 2019, he signed with Petkim Spor of the TBL.

-On August 27, 2020, he has signed with Balıkesir Büyükşehir Belediyespor of the Turkish Basketball First League(TBL).
+On 27 August 2020, he signed with Balıkesir Büyükşehir Belediyespor of the Turkish Basketball First League(TBL).